Skip to main content

 Install Bitdefender Endpoint Security Tools using the credentials of a non-root user

-In environments integrated with Control Center, you can remotely install Bitdefender Endpoint Security Tools on machines by using installation tasks.
-These tasks require administrative privileges on the target machines.
-On Linux machines, you can provide the credentials of either the root or a non-root user with administrative access.
+In environments integrated with Control Center, you can remotely install Bitdefender Endpoint Security Tools on systems by using installation tasks.
+These tasks require administrative privileges on the target systems.
+On Linux systems, you can provide the credentials of either a root or a non-root user with administrative access.

 1. Run the next command as root to open the /etc/sudoers configuration file for safe editing: